Deborah E. Kanter, chair and associate professor.

 Requirements for Major

-- A minimum of eight units of history, including two units from European history, two units from United States history and two units from Asian, Latin American and/or African history.
+- A minimum of eight units in history, including two units from European history, two units from United States history and two units from Asian, Latin American and/or African history.

 - No more than three 100-level units may be counted toward the major.